 Forty years ago, growing organically was barely heard of in that area.
 Edwin’s dad had to learn how to farm on his own all over again.
 But by the late 1990s, his self-directed learning had made him a pioneer as one of the first farms in the area to become certified organic.

 Because he found that oats were a crop that responded very well to growing naturally, Edwin’s dad began growing more oats.
 Back then, there wasn’t really even an organic market, so he had to work hard to find people who were interested in his organic oats.

-By then, Edwin was getting a taste of adventure on his own, driving big trucks over ribbon-like highways stretching from the northern diamond mines and southward all across the US.
+Edwin was getting a taste of adventure on his own, driving big trucks over ribbon-like highways stretching from the northern diamond mines and southward all across the US.